 SandboxClient

 The SandboxClient class is the main interface for interacting with AI Computer.
 It provides methods for creating sandboxes, executing code, and managing resources.
+The client is organized into submodules for different types of operations.

 Constructor